- What is the difference between 1st and 2nd class on the Eurostar (London to Paris or Brussels)?

 - What is the Eurostar Direct Service to Provence?

-For a limited time each year (see below for details) Eurostar operates a direct service to Lyon Part Dieu, Aix-en-Provence and Avignon.
+For a limited time each year (see below for details) Eurostar operates a direct service to Avignon.
 This service runs on Saturdays, with direct trains from London or Ashford.
-Trains depart at 7:15am from London and the return service from Provence departs at 5:38pm.
-Travel times range from 4 hours and 43 minutes to 7 hours and 42 minutes.
+Trains depart at 7:15am from London and the return service from Provence departs at 4:38pm.
+Travel time 5 hours and 53 minutes.

 The return journey to London or Ashford requires an hour and half stopover in Lille, during which travelers must go through the UK immigration security and passport checks.